 Great Reno Balloon Race

-Since its humble beginnings in 1982, the Great Reno Balloon Race has grown dramatically in size from just 20 hot-air balloons to a world-renowned event featuring close to 100 hot-air balloons lifting off from Rancho San Rafael Regional Park in Reno.
+Since its humble beginnings in 1982, the Great Reno Balloon Race has grown dramatically from just 20 hot air balloons to a world-renowned event featuring nearly 100 balloons lifting off from Rancho San Rafael Regional Park in Reno.
+This fave top annual event features a rainbow of hot air balloons that rise above Reno in the early morning, visible from the hiking trails of North Reno to the sidewalks of the University of Nevada and vantages all around town.

-A select group begins the competition portion of the race, while tens of thousands of visitors look on in awe, patronize vendors and take tethered rides in the balloons that aren’t gunning for the win.
+A select group begins the competition portion of the race as tens of thousands of visitors look on in awe, while vendors sell snacks and souvenirs and kiddos take tethered rides in the balloons that aren’t gunning for the win.
+Drinks, food, crafts, art, and souvenirs are for sale along the path of the park during the event.

 Each morning, pilots are briefed about wind speeds and directions at various “ceilings” or elevation measurements.
 The pilots use this information along with the forecasted weather changes and the local terrain as navigational tools.

-Spectators can expect to see a variety of special-shaped balloons, including Angry Birds; Jewel, a hummingbird; Pegleg Pete, a pirate parrot; Rio Grande Raider, a pirate ship; SnoBird, a camera carrying penguin; Miss Bell, a replica of the Liberty Bell; Smokey Bear; Sushi; Gus T. Guppy; Wells Fargo’s Cent’re Stage; Pencil Boy and more.
+Spectators can expect to see a variety of specialty-shaped balloons along Balloon Boulevard, including favorites like the Angry Birds; Jewel, a hummingbird; Pegleg Pete, a pirate parrot; Rio Grande Raider, a pirate ship; SnoBird, a camera-carrying penguin; Miss Bell, a replica of the Liberty Bell; Smokey Bear; Sushi; Gus T. Guppy; Wells Fargo’s Cent’r Stage; Pencil Boy; and more.